 NATURE AND SPORT

-The flanks of Valgrisenche can be reached with short walks such those to the Surier and Miollet waterfalls, longer hikes such as the ones to Bezzi and Chalet de l’Epée huts, and alpine ascents of all levels of difficulty.
+The flanks of Valgrisenche can be reached with short walks such those to the Surier and Miollet waterfalls, longer hikes such as the ones to Bezzi refuge and Chalet de l’Epée hut, and alpine ascents of all levels of difficulty.
 Not far from the village, there is no lack of great free climbing and vie ferrate opportunities.
 Among winter sports, the Valgrisenche is a heliskiing and ski mountaineering paradise, while the ski resort is particularly suitable for beginners and families.
 The cross-country ski runs are suitable for all levels of ability and training.